deoostfrees/Parvus/README.md

 yarn add parvus
 ```

-Then you can import Parvus in your JavaScript codebase:
+After installation, you can import Parvus into your JavaScript codebase:

 ```js
 import Parvus from 'parvus'
 ```

-Remember to include the corresponding SCSS or CSS file.
+Make sure to include the corresponding SCSS or CSS file.

 ## Usage

-The standard way of using Parvus is a linked thumbnail image with the class `lightbox` to a larger image.
+The standard way to use Parvus is by linking a thumbnail image with the class `lightbox` to a larger image.

 ```html
 <a href="path/to/image.jpg" class="lightbox">